 - the modeling contract include such taxes information

-Common 04 types of Modeling Contracts
+Common 04 Types of Modeling Contracts

-Before you sign the contract be aware of what type of contract are you going to sign, that contract is best for you or not because each contract has important different information.
+Before you sign the contract, be aware of what type of contract you are going to sign, that contract is best for you or not because each contract has important different information.

 There are generally four main types of modeling contracts in the fashion industry: mother agency contract, non-exclusive contract, exclusive contract, and one-time-only contract.